 5. Add Workflow Actions to the Process Milestones

 Like many processes in Salesforce, Entitlement Processes also allow for Workflow Actions to be added.
 There are three categories of Milestone Actions depending on when you want them to fire:

-- Warning Actions: actions that fire when a Milestone is at danger of being violated (meaning the countdown is almost over).
+- Warning Actions: Actions that fire when a Milestone is in danger of being violated (meaning the countdown is almost over).

 Configuring these Workflow Actions works pretty much like any other workflows and time-based workflows in Salesforce.
 But if you’re not super familiar with workflow actions and you get stuck, this documentation can help.